The WorldView spacecraft series

 Ball Aerospace provided its Ball Configurable Platform (BCP) 5000 spacecraft bus for the WorldView series under firm, fixed-price contracts.

 The powerful BCP 5000 spacecraft is able to handle next-generation optical and synthetic aperture radar remote-sensing payloads.
 For higher spacecraft agility, Ball Aerospace provides its advanced Control Moment Gyroscopes (CMGs), which provide rapid retargeting capability while supplying stability.

 The BCP 5000 also easily accommodates future optical, scientific and Synthetic Aperture Radar remote sensing payloads.

 The beginnings of a secondary payload focal plane in development for WorldView-3 at Ball Aerospace.

 The WorldView-3 spacecraft has the ability to collect eight-band, short-wave infrared (SWIR) imagery.
 This will allow the satellite to sense not only the visible spectrum but deeper into the infrared spectrum, providing a rich dataset for precisely identifying manmade and natural materials.

-WorldView-3 will offer 31-centimeter resolution panchromatic and 1.24-meter resolution eight-band multispectral imagery in addition to the 3.72-meter resolution SWIR imagery.
+WorldView-3 offers 31-centimeter resolution panchromatic and 1.24-meter resolution eight-band multispectral imagery in addition to the 3.72-meter resolution SWIR imagery.